What is the Community Foundation?

 What organizations are supported by the Community Foundation?

-Since 1961, the Community Foundation has granted over $80,000,000 to support charitable causes that strengthen our region.
+Since 1961, the Community Foundation has granted over $88,000,000 to support charitable causes that strengthen our region.
 Grants are made to a variety of organizations in areas such as education, youth, environment, health and social services.
-In 2018, the Foundation granted over $7 million to 325 organizations.
-For a full listing of last year’s grant recipients, please see our annual report.
+In 2019, the Foundation granted over $7.7 million to 346 organizations.
+For a listing of last year’s grant recipients, please see our annual report.

 How is the Community Foundation different from other nonprofits?